dnanto/democapsid/README.md

 # abstract

 This work implements Caspar-Klug Theory to generate high-quality, vectorized capsid cartoons in the browser.
-This is the first online tool that provides comprehensive style customization, geometry, and SVG export.
+It is the first online tool that provides comprehensive style customization, geometry, and SVG export.
 The app renders class icosahedra and nets, including geometry for viruses with exotic lattice structures.

 # run